PsychicNoodles/alex/README.md

 This repository is the home of ALEX, the
 [AnaLysis of EXecution](https://en.wikipedia.org/wiki/Backronym) profiler.
-Alex is a multipart project that includes:
+Alex is a multi-part project that includes:

 * C/C++ data collection tool
 * D3.js visualization